Alexis Triadis: UCLA Bruins

 In 2018, Triadis decided to continue his studies at the University of California, Los Angeles to play for the UCLA Bruins, who as he stated have "great coaches, great style of play and a great education in a great city."
 On 12 September, Triadis made his first appearance for the Bruins against San Diego State Aztecs.
 In his first season with the Bruins, Triadis managed to only make seven appearances.

 On 13 October 2019, Triadis scored his first goal in a Bruin uniform against the California Golden Bears, volleying a Riley Ferch header for the final goal in a 3–3 draw.
 On 31 October, he also scored in UCLA's rematch with the Golden Bears opening the score in the eighth minute.
 Triadis was named to the Director's Honor Roll for winter and spring (quarter GPA of 3.0 or higher and pass at least 12 units).
 In his senior year, he appeared in 11 games and managed to score twice, while also assisting on one occasion.

 Having graduated from UCLA, Triadis decided to return to Europe and pursue a professional footballing career.

 Professional career

 PAS Giannina

-On 29 January 2021, Greek Super League club PAS Giannina announced the singing of Triadis until 30 June 2022.
+On 29 January 2021, Greek Super League club PAS Giannina announced the signing of Triadis until 30 June 2022.